 Only 14 examples of the 356 Super 90 were ordered and produced with the lightweight GT package for racing- just five examples in 1960 and nine in 1961.
 All 14 examples were constructed as Carrera GTs and were prepared to receive the 1600cc four-cam engines but given the tremendous expense to develop and produce the complex engines, Porsches supply was low and the decision was made to install the powerful and torquey pushrod Super 90 engines into the cars, only as Porsche was set to deliver and fulfill the ordered Super 90 GTs.
 Additionally, the pushrod 1600cc Super engine was easier to service and was often more reliable.

-The Super 90 GTs featured the same construction as the Carrera GTs- lightweight aluminum body panels with the louvered rear engine lid, a factory roll bar, an 80-liter fuel tank, a heated windshield, plexiglass windows, leather-strap window lifts, RSK-type brakes, Speedster seats, and minimal soundproofing and undercoating.
+The Super 90 GTs featured the same construction as the Carrera GTs- lightweight aluminum body panels with the louvered rear engine lid, a factory roll bar, an 80-liter fuel tank, a heated windshield, plexiglass windows, leather-strap window lifts, 60mm RSK-type brakes, GT bucket seats, and minimal soundproofing and undercoating.
 Additionally, the Carrera coil switches and holes for “Carrera plumbing” were left unused.
-The weight saving measures paid off and in the end the Super 90 GT weighed 200 pounds less than a standard coupe, and 150 pounds lighter than the four-cam equipped Carrera GT.
+The weight-saving measures paid off and in the end, the Super 90 GT weighed 200 pounds less than a standard coupe, and 150 pounds lighter than the four-cam equipped Carrera GT.
 Despite being cheaper and easier to service than its Carrera GT counterparts, it was offered with a hefty base price of $5,551.

-This example, chassis #110856 was specially ordered in Condor Yellow by the famous Dutch Porsche dealer and racer Ben Pon.
+This example, chassis #110856 was specially ordered in Condor Yellow through famous dealer and racer Ben Pon, through his dealership Pon’s Automobielhandel NV.
 Of the 14 produced, it is the only Super 90 GT that was delivered in this special color.
 Ben Pon campaigned the car in a handful of events in 1960, claiming first and second place in class victories at each.

 While in the ownership of Bill Perrone, it was kept in good overall condition as a race car and was painted silver.
 It was restored in the late 1980s into the early 1990s for Charlie Hunter by Weldon Scrogham with tremendous attention to detail and correctness.
 Following its restoration, it was featured on the cover of Porsche restoration expert Cole Scrogham’s book titled Porsche 356 Carrera- The Four-Cam Production Cars, as well as being displayed at the Porsche Parade Concours with Charlie Hunter.